ktomk/pipelines/README.md

 where `<id>` is one of the list by the `--list` option.
 Even more information about the pipelines is available via `--show`.
 Both `--list` and `--show` output and exit.

+Use `--steps <steps>` to specify which step(s) to execute (also in which order).

+If the next pipeline step has a manual trigger, pipelines stops the execution and outputs a short message on standard error giving info about the fact.
+Manual triggers can be ignored with the `--no-manual` option.

 Run the pipeline as if a tag/branch or bookmark has been pushed with `--trigger <ref>` where `<ref>` is `tag:<name>`,